- Who we are

 An ageing population

 The UK’s population is getting older.
 Housing provision needs to change to meet this rapidly growing demand.
-The HAPPI report identified wider benefits from developing good quality housing for older people including a reduction in health and social care costs, as well as freeing up of much-needed family housing.
+There are wider benefits from developing good quality housing for older people including a reduction in health and social care costs, as well as freeing up of much-needed family housing.

 The quality of the built environment has a significant role to play in tackling social disadvantage.
-Nine out of 10 people use and value parks and green spaces, but minority groups tend to have less local green space and it is of poorer quality.
+The majority of people use and value parks and green spaces, but minority groups tend to have less local green space and it is of poorer quality.

 An estimated £5.3bn in lost earnings is due to people who have dropped out of the workforce to take on caring responsibilities for older or disabled friends and family.
 Lifetime Homes is a policy tool that helps planners and other built environment professionals understand the benefits of helping maintain independence in their own homes.

 According to Disability Rights UK, 83% of disabled people had 'walked away' from making a purchase, unable or unwilling to do so.
 The most important factor was inaccessible premises.
 Other important factors that discouraged disabled consumers from spending were poorly designed products and staff who were not disability confident, were rude or appeared prejudiced.

 Building on previous Design Council and Cabe work we have partnered with various organisations to build a hub of inclusive design best practice guidance for built environment professionals.
 It covers buildings and outdoor spaces, in all phases of development including planning, design and construction, right through to the management of those buildings and places.
 It is a collection of resources and we do not promote the use of one over the other.

 Suggest a resource